White Roses on my Window, Tamara Jare, oil on canvas, 50 x 70cm

 Setting this still life was easy, sort of impulsive.
 I’ve been following the strong colors of some fruit, vegetables in the kitchen.
 It has obviously started with the purple violet cabbage, just gorgeous color calling me to paint it.
 By the way, anthocyanins are the pigments giving the red cabbage its strong color.
 Then garlic, crisp white but with slight violet shades.
 Ripe yellow quince.
 Flowers from the garden.
 And the blue glass for the smaller bouquet!
 Sunlight in fall is special, soft and warm, giving special nuances to objects.
 And in an ununderstandable way telling the year has just turned around, the winter coming to end the eternal cycle for this year.
 I guess this was just the mood I’ve been in painting this still life.
 And I am quiet happy with how has it turned out, catching all those strong colors, but in a way calming them down, playing with background of the painting.

-Anthocyanins (also anthocyans; from Greek: ἄνθος (anthos) “flower” and κυάνεος/κυανοῦς kyaneos/kyanous “dark blue”) are water-soluble vacuolar pigments that, depending on their pH, may appear red, purple, blue or black.
+Anthocyanins (also anthocyans; from Greek: ἄνθος (anthos) “flower” and κυάνεος/κυανοῦς kyaneos/kyanous “dark blue”) are water-solublevacuolarpigments that, depending on their pH, may appear red, purple, blue or black.
 Food plants rich in anthocyanins include the blueberry, raspberry, black rice, and black soybean, among many others that are red, blue, purple, or black.
 Some of the colors of autumn leaves are derived from anthocyanins.[1][2] from: https://en.wikipedia.org/wiki/Anthocyanin

 Absolutely heartbroken, losing my dear close friend, I saw the world around me dissolving in small patches hidden behind the tears.
 With all the will power I could squeeze out of me, I’ve started to rearrange these patches back into pictures, giving colors to life and hope to a new dawn.
+Still life, work in progress, oil on canvas

 Snowdrops are among the first flowers of spring in our country.
 No matter how cold the winter might be, they would find their way to show up, always.
 Each spring snowdrops paint whole white carpets under trees .What a view!